-The Proven and Probable Reserve are sufficient to support a 21 year mine life and contains 5,611.7 million pounds of copper, 6.03 million ounces of gold, 373.5 million pounds of molybdenum and 51.7 million ounces of silver.
+The Proven and Probable Reserve are deemed sufficient to support a 21 year mine life and contain 5.6 billion pounds of copper, 373.5 million pounds of molybdenum, 6.03 million ounces of gold, and 51.7 million ounces of silver.
+The Feasibility Study suggested annual production from the Schaft Creek project would be in the order of 230 million pounds of copper, 201,000 ounces gold, 1.2 million ounces silver and 10.2 million pounds of molybdenum.

-The Schaft Creek deposit hosts a Measured and Indicated Resource of 1.2 billion tonnes grading 0.26% copper, 0.017% molybdenum, 0.19 g/t gold and 1.69 g/t silver and a 597.2 million tonne Inferred Resource grading 0.22% copper, 0.016% molybdenum, 0.17 g/t gold and 1.65 g/t silver.
+The Feasibility Study also showed that the Schaft Creek deposit hosts a Measured and Indicated Resource of 1.2 billion tonnes, grading 0.26% copper, 0.017% molybdenum, 0.19 g/t gold and 1.69 g/t silver as well as a 597.2 million tonne Inferred Resource grading 0.22% copper, 0.016% molybdenum, 0.17 g/t gold and 1.65 g/t silver.
 The above stated Proven and Probable Reserves for the Schaft Creek project are included within the stated Measured and Indicated Resources.

-The Technical Report prepared by Tetra Tech in 2012 indicated that the NPV and IRR for the Schaft Creek project are most sensitive to changes in the Foreign Exchange ("FOREX") between the Canadian and United States dollar and the price of copper.
+The Feasibility Study indicated that the NPV and the IRR for the Schaft Creek project were most sensitive to fluctuations in the Foreign Exchange ("FOREX") between the Canadian and United States dollar and the price of copper.
+The Feasibility Study used a FOREX of \$1.00 US = \$0.97 CAD.

-The 2015 program for the Schaft Creek project; estimated to cost \$4.8 million was funded by Teck pursuant to the Joint Venture agreement.
-As per the SCJV agreement, in addition to other obligations, Teck is responsible for funding the first \$60 million in pre-production expenditures at Schaft Creek, of which Teck has spent less than \$20 million as of the date of this MD&A.
+In July 2013, Copper Fox and Teck created the SCJV to further explore and develop the Schaft Creek project.
+Pursuant to the Joint Venture agreement, among other commitments, Teck is responsible for funding the first \$60 million in pre-production expenditures at Schaft Creek.
+As of the date of the MD&A, Teck has funded approximately \$16 million of work on the Schaft Creek project since mid-2013.